'Scotland is must-win to salvage Ireland's season'

 Ireland used it as fuel and used it in the right way.

-They forced England to make unforced errors and it was the lowest total they have scored in this Six Nations.
+They forced England to make unforced errors and it was the lowest score they have accumulated in this Six Nations.

 Marlie Packer going off injured changed things.
 England look to her as a leader and she was dominating the breakdown and clearing out the Irish threats.